-Florence Nightingale was born on May 12, 1820, in Florence, Italy.
+Florence Nightingale was born on May 12, 1820, in Florence, Italy to Frances Nightingale and William Shore Nightingale.
 She was the younger of two children.
 Nightingale’s affluent British family belonged to elite social circles.
-Her mother, Frances Nightingale, hailed from a family of merchants and took pride in socializing with people of prominent social standing.
+Her mother, Frances, hailed from a family of merchants and took pride in socializing with people of prominent social standing.
 Despite her mother’s interest in social climbing, Florence herself was reportedly awkward in social situations.
 She preferred to avoid being the center of attention whenever possible.
 Strong-willed, Florence often butted heads with her mother, whom she viewed as overly controlling.
 Still, like many daughters, she was eager to please her mother.
 “I think I am got something more good-natured and complying,” Florence wrote in her own defense, concerning the mother-daughter relationship.

 Florence’s father was William Shore Nightingale, a wealthy landowner who had inherited two estates—one at Lea Hurst, Derbyshire, and the other in Hampshire, Embley Park—when Florence was five years old.
 Florence was raised on the family estate at Lea Hurst, where her father provided her with a classical education, including studies in German, French and Italian.